 I have my first record of an Earth Day Service in April 1997.
-We have done a service every year since.
+We’ve held and Earth Day Service every year since.

-In 2002 we discovered UUA’s Green Sanctuary Project, and it gave us some more direction.
+In 2002 we discovered the UUA Green Sanctuary Project, and it gave us more direction.
 We used it as a guideline, but I’m not sure if we ever jumped through enough hoops to get our “Green Sanctuary” plaque.

 Yes it was Elaine Clemons.
-As I recall from Patience Towler who did a historical sketch of enviro activities, Elaine started recycling at UCV in about 1969.
-I respected her as both an early environmental activist and a wonderful VSB Speech-Language Pathologist (SLP).
+I recall Patience Towler (who did an historical sketch of enviro activities) said Elaine started recycling at UCV in about 1969

 When I was a therapeutic tutor (with a degree in Speech Therapy) I went to her for advice on a student with stuttering.
 She was very kind and supportive, since in those days stuttering was thought to be 100% behavioural.
 Now we know it is largely neurological.